ianemcallister/CNE_sqr_tool/README.md

 1. **SYNC AH-NUTS DB (FIREBASE) WITH SQUAREUP DB**

 	**Transactions**

 	a.
 Single Transactions Via Push Notifications
 	b.
 Batch Transactions by Location and Dates

 	**Employees**

 	a.
 List of Employees

 	**Locations**

 	a.
 List of Locations

 	**Cashdrawers**

 	a.
 Single Cashdrawer
 	b.
 Batch List of Cashdrawers

 	**Items**

 	a.
 List of Items

 	**Modifiers**

 	a.
 List of Modifers

-2. **SYNC AH-NUTS DB (FIREBASE) WITH SLING.IS DB** **Locations**
+2. **SYNC AH-NUTS DB (FIREBASE) WITH SLING.IS DB**

+	**Locations**

 	a.
 List of Locations

 	**Employees**

 	a.
 List of Employees

 	**Shifts**

 	a.
 Lost of Shifts

 **3. MAINTAIN AH-NUTS DB (FIREBASE)**

 	**Transaction Collection**

 	a.
-Add Sales Day and Customer
+Add Sales Day and Customer to a transaction

 	**Calendar Collection**

 	a.
 Update Calendar Based on Shifts
 		Frequency: Daily